The free energy in a multi-species Sherrington-Kirkpatrick model: Synchronizing the species

 is nonnegative definite as the Hadamard product of two such arrays.
-By Theorem \ref{ThGGms}, the array $R^{s,q}$ also satisfies the Ghirlanda-Guerra identities, so all the consequences of the Ghirlanda-Guerra identities for nonnegative definite arrays described, for example, in Section 2.4 in \cite{SKmodel} hold in this case.
+By Theorem~\ref{ThGGms}, the array $R^{s,q}$ also satisfies the Ghirlanda--Guerra identities, so all the consequences of the Ghirlanda--Guerra identities for nonnegative definite arrays described, for example, in Section~2.4 in \cite{SKmodel}, hold in this case.
 One such consequence is the following.
 Let

 be the distributions of one entry of the arrays $R$ and $R^{s,q}$ correspondingly.
-Lemma 2.7 in \cite{SKmodel} implies the following consequence of the Ghirlanda-Guerra identities, which was first observed in \cite{PT}. \begin{lemma} For any $s\in\spe, \ell\geq 1$ and $q\in [0,1]$, with probability one, the set
+Lemma~2.7 in \cite{SKmodel} implies the following consequence of the Ghirlanda--Guerra identities, which was first observed in \cite{PT}.